Nawal-Mhamed/Devoir---Concevez-la-base-de-donn-es-pour-le-site-Tifosi-avec-MySQL/README.md

 > ```
 > \connect root@localhost
 > ```
-> Then enter your password.
+> Then enter your password if needed.

 > With XAMPP Shell: